How to Raft the Grand Canyon

 Put-in: Whitmore Wash

-An exploration of the final stretch of the lower canyon, this short and fun trip offers travelers a “taste” of the Grand Canyon and includes a helicopter ride to the put-in at Whitmore Wash before traveling 93 river miles to the take-out at Lake Mead.
+An exploration of the final stretch of the lower canyon, this short and fun trip offers travelers a “taste” of the Grand Canyon and includes a helicopter ride to the put-in at Whitmore Wash before traveling 93 river miles to the take-out at Pearce Ferry.
 These trips explore the Lower Granite Gorge and tackle 13 moderate rapids that are fun and splashy compared to the giants upstream, which make it a perfect family-friendly adventure or a great option for anyone short on time or who’s interested in testing the waters before tackling the full canyon.
 As part of this itinerary, many outfitters also include a night at the Bar 10 Ranch the night before your trip which is why it’s sometimes referred to as the “raft & ranch” option among outfitters.

 Are there 1-day Grand Canyon rafting trips?